larsiusprime/StealMyIdeas/good_fast_cheap/article.md

 # Good, Fast, Cheap: pick 2

-## Type of idea: Game Mechanic
+## Game Mechanic

 I'm not sure where the term first originated (engineering?) but there's a
+saying:
-saying: "Good, Fast, Cheap: pick 2."
+"Good, Fast, Cheap: pick 2."

 If you want a GOOD product done FAST, it won't be CHEAP.
 If you want a CHEAP product delivered FAST, it won't be GOOD.
 If you want a GOOD product at a CHEAP price, you won't get it FAST.

 A lot of games (particularly strategy games) embody this sort of mechanic in indirect ways without making it explicit: in a game like StarCraft you can